Christian Distinctiveness

 Acts of worship are led by SLT, local clergy, staff, pupils and guest speakers.

-Tuesday: Class Worship reflecting current themes and values
+Monday: Whole School Worship reflecting on current values

-Thursday: Whole School Worship reflecting on current themes including value of the term
+Thursday: Whole School Worship reflecting on current values

 Local Church Links